proditis/BugBounty-Journal/docs/day3.md

 * I produce better results when i focus on a single program, as long as the program clicks with me...
 * I think its time to give burp or zap a better look, i definitely need some tooling for the visually elaborate web applications

 Its 4:10AM at the moment and i dont think i can keep working.
-Finding out that i spend all my time on non bounty items killed my motive, in part because it felt like i .
+Finding out that i spend all my time on non bounty items killed my motive, in part because it felt like i was working on targets without actually making targets? and it made feel some strange sense of "guilt" as if i was cheating on my own project? if that made any sense.
 I will attempt to cleanup and push my changes and go to sleep.

 - [day 4](day4.md)
 - [Go back HOME](../)